changing bank accounts checklist

 How to Change Your Bank Account

-1. Check the requirements for closing your account
+1. Check the conditions for closing your old account

 If you will also be cashing out a savings account, be aware that limitations on withdrawals are often tighter for savings accounts than private accounts.
 Many only let you withdraw relatively small amounts without giving notice first.
 Some Swiss savings accounts require you to give notice for withdrawals in excess of just a few thousand francs per month.

 Whether you visit your prospective bank in person or open the account online, you will have to properly identify yourself.
-You can do this by showing yourself and your ID card or passport, or your Swiss residence permit if you are not a Swiss citizen.
+You can do this by providing your ID card or passport.
+If you are not a Swiss citizen, you will also need to provide your Swiss residence permit.

 When you open your account, specify which supplemental services you want, such as debit cards, credit cards, a savings account, and/or a pillar 3a account.
 You will receive the IBAN for your new account shortly after it has been opened.